madelineurl/trivia-app/README.md

 ## npm test

-Run npm test to check changes against the unit tests written in App.test.js.
-These tests employ Jest and React Testing Library to mock component behavior from a user experience perspective, though they're not yet as comprehensive as I'd like.
+Run npm test to initialize the unit tests written in the src/tests folder.
+These tests employ Jest and React Testing Library to mock component behavior from a user experience perspective.

 ## Project Board